hurtki/crud/README.md

-# crudl is a pet project of basic crudl service to rule tasks written in go
+# crud is a pet project of basic crudl\* service to rule tasks written in go

+> \*yeah there is also a List endpoint but `crud` sound just better, so live with that

 ## Main points:

-- written using DI - Dependency Injection ( full implementation of DI)
+- written using DI - Dependency Injection
 - clean architecture with config, logger, storage, handlers as separeted modules
-- initialization of all dependencies in Main.go
+- initialization of all dependencies in `main.go`
 - docker-compose with Postgres db service

 # CRUDL Endpoints: